-When executives, entrepreneurs, and other high net worth or publically-known people divorce, their matters require more attention and experience than other divorce cases because of the added intricacies.
+When executives, entrepreneurs, and other high net worth or publicly-known people divorce, their matters require more attention and experience than other divorce cases because of the added intricacies.
 One of those intricacies is the desire for as much privacy as possible — which often takes the form of a confidentiality agreement.
 A confidentiality agreement is also called a non-disclosure agreement, or “NDA” for short.

 Read on for more about confidentiality agreements and divorce.

 What Is a Confidentiality Agreement (NDA) and How Does It Work?

 A confidentiality agreement, often referred to as a non-disclosure agreement (NDA), is a legally binding contract that establishes the terms and conditions of confidentiality between parties involved in a divorce case.
 These agreements outline the obligations and responsibilities of each party to maintain the privacy of sensitive information disclosed during the divorce proceedings.

 Confidentiality agreements typically include provisions that prohibit the disclosure of any confidential information to third parties, including friends, family members, and the media.
 They also specify the consequences for violating the agreement, such as financial penalties or legal action.

 To be effective, a confidentiality agreement must be signed by all relevant parties, including both spouses and their respective attorneys.
 This ensures that everyone involved is aware of their obligations and responsibilities regarding confidentiality.